Bratah123/TheOrangeOnion/README.md

 1. `git clone` the repository
 2. Traverse to the project root directory
 3. Run command: `python -m venv venv` to create a virtual env for this project
-4. Run command: `. venv/Scripts/activate` to activate the virtual environment
-    - If you run into an error at this stage, refer to the next subsection on setting the execution policy
-5. Run command: `pip install -r requirements.txt`
+4. Run command: `venv/Scripts/pip install -r requirements.txt`
-    - You may use the command `deactivate` to exit from the virtual environment after this
-6. Run command: `venv/Scripts/python src/db/init_db.py` to initialize the database
+5. Run command: `venv/Scripts/python src/db/init_db.py` to initialize the database
-7. Run command: `venv/Scripts/python src/db/init_db_data.py` to initialize some starter data to database
+6. Run command: `venv/Scripts/python src/db/init_db_data.py` to initialize some starter data to database

 ### Setting PowerShell's Execution Policy
+If you run into errors regarding PowerShell execution policy, try the following:

 1. Launch an administrative shell
     - Windows 11: Use the following key combinations: `Windows Key` + `X`, let go and then `A`
     - Windows 10: Search for `Windows PowerShell`, then right click and select `Run as administrator`